Hilbert functions of schemes of double and reduced points: An operation that preserves the Hilbert function

 \begin{proof} We first note that $s_i$ in Construction \ref{algorithm} equals $\#\{k ~|~ i+1 \leq k \leq \alpha ~\mbox{and}~~ h^\star_k \geq i \}$ Also, we have $s_1 \geq s_2 \geq \cdots \geq s_{\alpha-1} \geq s_{\alpha} = 0$.
 Let $j = \max\{i ~|~ s_i \neq 0\}$.
 So, for $i=1,\ldots,j$,

 is the number of double points added to $Z_{i-1}$ at STEP $i$.
 For $i=j+1,\ldots,\alpha$, Construction \ref{algorithm} has terminated, and no new double points are added.
-This is captured in the sum via the fact that
+This fact is captured in the summation via the fact that all the summands